BostonGlobe/globe-graphic-template/README.md

 In the root of your project run `make server`.
 Hitting `ctrl + c` will stop the process.

 Changes to any file in the `src` folder will trigger your browser to reload.

-### Multiple iframes
-In `methode.jpt`, replace all occurences of **${storyID}-1** with incrementing numbers for each additional graphic.
-So if you have two graphics, the second should be **${storyID}-2**.
-There are two places, one near the top and one near the bottom.

-In general, it is unwise to reuse a jpt in multiple articles.
-Changing this number in a jpt will cause it to disappear from previously published articles.

 ### How to include javascript libraries
 Here is a list of the currently available libraries: